putyourlightson/craft-entry-count/README.md

 It allows you to count and display the number of times that an entry has been viewed.

+## Requirements

+This plugin requires Craft CMS 3.0.0 or later.

+## Installation

+To install the plugin, search for "Entry Count" in the Craft Plugin Store, or install manually using composer.

+    composer require putyourlightson/entry-count

 ## Twig Tags

 **count(entry.id)**